wburton95/Ayu_Theme_Notepad-Plus-Plus/README.md

 # Ayu Notepad Plus Plus Theme

-This project was created to port over the popular Ayu themes from other editor like Vim and VSCode to notpad++.
+This project was created to port over the popular Ayu themes from other editor like Vim and VSCode to notepad++.

 ## Screenshots